SpicyChicken6/Common_metabolomics-data-analysis_tasks/design_documents/datasets.md

-2. A data file with metabolites concentration profile It will contain a matrix with metabolites names and metabolites concentrations on each row for each sample This file will be provided by the user, I will have data for testing
+2. A data file with metabolites concentration profile It will contain a matrix with metabolites names and metabolites concentrations on each row for each sample.
+This file will be provided by the user, I will have data for testing